Also Like

 Common Mistakes to Avoid

 Expecting instant results.
-This is the killer.
 Someone buys a program on Monday, listens for three days, checks their bank account on Thursday, sees no change, and declares the whole thing a scam.
 That’s not how any of this works.
 Mindset change is gradual.
 If you’re not willing to commit to at least 30–60 days of consistent practice, don’t bother starting.

 Using audio as a substitute for action.
-I’ve said this in almost every article I’ve written on this topic, and I’ll keep saying it: listening to a track is not a financial strategy.
+Listening to a track is not a financial strategy.
 It’s a mental warm-up.
-The actual work learning, planning, creating, selling, managing still has to happen.
+The actual work — learning, planning, creating, selling, managing — still has to happen.
 Every day.

 Program hopping.
 Buying three different programs, trying each one for a week, and then moving to the next.
 You’ll never build the consistency that drives real neural change if you keep resetting.
 Pick one approach.
 Stick with it for a real period of time.
 Then evaluate honestly.